wp-plugins/loginradius-for-wordpress/readme.txt

 Let your users log in, comment and share via their accounts on popular social networks such as Facebook, Google, Twitter, Vkontakte and over 20 more!

 == Description ==
-Just install this FREE plugin and enable:
+Just install this FREE plugin and enable Social Login, Social Sharing and Social Commenting.
+This is the best plugin to implement Social Infrastructure on your WordPress site.
+Our plugin also provide accurate user's social profile data and Social Analytics.
+It is also compatible with WordPress multisite plugin.

+Here is the detailed information about each feature:

 = 1.
 Social Login = Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
 This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!
 = 2.
 Social Sharing = Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.
 = 3.
 Social Commenting = Your users can now post comment with their social IDs.
 Option available to auto approve comments for social ID providers.